countzero/windows_exllama/README.md

 # Learning ExLlama

-A PowerShell automation to rebuild [ExLlama](exllama) for a Windows environment.
+This is a playground to explore the [ExLlama](https://github.com/turboderp/exllama) project in a Windows environment.

 ## Installation